 VR Mode Hardware

-Virtual Reality mode can be access with Oculus Rift, Oculus Rift S. HTC Vive, Valve Index, and HP Reverb G2.
+Virtual Reality mode can be access with Oculus Rift, Oculus Rift S. HTC Vive Pro series, Valve Index, and HP Reverb G2.

 Oculus Quest 1 and 2 can technically be used when connected to a Rift-compatible windows PC, but please beware they require use of an authentic private Facebook account which is incompatible with most education and enterprise policy.